chef-boneyard/chef-web-docs-2016/step_resource/step_resource_execute_use_search_dsl_method.rst

 ..
 This is an included how-to.

-The following example shows how to use the ``search`` method in the recipe DSL to search for users:
+The following example shows how to use the ``search`` method in the |dsl recipe| to search for users:

 .. code-block:: ruby